Modular invariance on $S^1 \times S^3$ and circle fibrations: Introduction and conjecture

 The torus is powerful.
 It has a nontrivial mapping class group $SL(d,\mathbb{Z})$ which can be used to constrain conformal field theories (CFTs) placed on such a background.
 As a sample, this symmetry has provided formulas for the asymptotic density of states ($d\geq 2$) \cite{Cardy:1986ie, Shaghoulian:2015kta, Shaghoulian:2015lcn}, monotonicity and sign constraints on the torus vacuum energy ($d>2$) \cite{Shaghoulian:2015kta, Belin:2016yll}, upper bounds on the gaps (above the vacuum) of scaling dimensions and charges of primary operators ($d=2$) \cite{Hellerman:2009bu, Benjamin:2016fhe, Collier:2016cls}, and constraints on operator product expansion coefficients ($d=2$) \cite{Kraus:2016nwo}.

 It is also natural to consider CFTs on $S^{d-1}$ due to the state-operator correspondence.
 In this case there is no general modular property of the theory on $S^1 \times S^{d-1}$ that is known.
 The special power of a torus is that it is made of circles, and it is the Hamiltonian interpretation that such a circle admits that allows for distinct-looking but fundamentally equivalent quantizations.
 As it turns out, circles are everywhere.
-The point of this paper is the proposal that a general circle fibration $S^1\longrightarrow \mathcal{M}^{d-1}\rightarrow \mathcal{M}^{d-2}$ with a freely acting $U(1)$ can be highly lensed into approximating $S^1 \times \mathcal{M}^{d-2}$.
+In this work we will consider circle fibrations $\mathcal{M}^{d-1}$, which are spaces with a free circle action at every point over some base space $\mathcal{M}^{d-2}$.
+This is often denoted $S^1\longrightarrow \mathcal{M}^{d-1}\longrightarrow \mathcal{M}^{d-2}$, and typical examples include odd-dimensional spheres, e.g. $S^3$ is a circle fibration over $S^2$.
+Here we argue that a general circle fibration with a freely acting $U(1)$ can be highly quotiented (we will often say ``lensed") into approximating $S^1 \times \mathcal{M}^{d-2}$.
 There is an emergent circle and the thermal partition function on $S^1/\mathbb{Z}_k \times \mathcal{M}^{d-1}/\mathbb{Z}_p$ inherits an $SL(2,\mathbb{Z})$ invariance when $k$ and $p$ are large with arbitrary ratio.
 This allows us, for example, to lens the $S^1 \times S^3$ partition function into a $\mathbb{T}^2 \times S^2$ partition function (see figure \ref{boxdiagram}).
 This then connects the local operator content of the theory -- in a precise and quantifiable way -- to the $\mathbb{T}^2 \times S^2$ partition function, which admits the aforementioned powerful modular symmetry.
 Interestingly, in all examples considered in this paper the stronger equality \be Z[S^1/\mathbb{Z}_k \times \mathcal{M}^{d-1}] \approx Z[S^1 \times \mathcal{M}^{d-1}/\mathbb{Z}_k] \ee is true, which lets us relate e.g. the high-temperature theory on an unlensed $S^3$ to the low-temperature theory on a highly lensed $S^3$ (here low temperature means $\beta$ large compared to the lensed Hopf fiber of the $S^3$).
 The rest of this section introduces these ideas in the context of $\mathcal{M}^{d-1}=S^3$.